-Figure 1 presents a minimal system containing one single initiator, --VciSimpleInitiator--, and one single target, --VciSimpleTarget--.
-In the proposed example, the my_initiator module behavior is modeled by the SC_THREAD execLoop(), that contains an infinite loop.
+Figure 1 presents a minimal system containing one single initiator, my_initiatorVciSimpleInitiator, and one single target, my_targetVciSimpleTarget.
+The my_initiatorVciSimpleInitiator module behavior is modeled by the SC_THREAD execLoop(), that contains an infinite loop.
 The call-back function rspReceived() is executed when a VCI response packet is received by the initiator module.

-Contrary to the initiator, the target module has a purely reactive behaviour.
-There is no need to use a SC_THREAD : The target behaviour is entirely described by the call-back function cmdReceived(), that is executed when a VCI command packet is received by the target module.
+Unlike the initiator, the target module has a purely reactive behaviour and is therefore modeled as a call-back function.
+Actually, there is no need to use a SC_THREAD: The target behaviour is entirely described by the call-back function cmdReceived(), that is executed when a VCI command packet is received by the target module.